sotomontee/macro_intelligence_dashboard/README.md

 1. Push to GitHub
 2. Go to [share.streamlit.io](https://share.streamlit.io)
 3. Connect your repo and set `app.py` as the entry point
-4. Done — shareable link for your CV

 > **Tip:** Add `FRED_API_KEY` as a [Streamlit Secret](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management) to avoid entering it manually each session.